Attention Is All You Need

-"Attention Is All You Need" is a 2017 landmark research paper in machine learning authored by eight scientists working at Google.
-The paper introduced a new deep learning architecture known as the transformer, based on the attention mechanism proposed in 2014 by Bahdanau et al. It is considered a foundational paper in modern artificial intelligence, and a main contributor to the AI boom, as the transformer approach has become the main architecture of a wide variety of AI, such as large language models.
-At the time, the focus of the research was on improving Seq2seq techniques for machine translation, but the authors go further in the paper, foreseeing the technique's potential for other tasks like question answering and what is now known as multimodal generative AI.
+"Attention Is All You Need" is a 2017 research paper on machine learning authored by eight scientists and engineers working at Google.
+The paper introduced a new deep learning architecture known as the transformer, based on the attention mechanism proposed in 2014 by Bahdanau et al. The transformer approach it describes has become the main architecture of a wide variety of artificial intelligence systems, including large language models.
+At the time, the focus of the research was on improving Seq2seq techniques for machine translation, but the authors went further in the paper, foreseeing the technique's potential for other tasks like question answering and what is now known as multimodal generative AI.

+Some early examples on which the team tried their Transformer architecture included English-to-German translation, generating Wikipedia articles on "The Transformer", and parsing.
+These convinced the team that the Transformer is a general-purpose language model, and not just good for translation.

+As of 2026, the paper has been cited more than 250,000 times, placing it among the top ten most-cited papers of the 21st century.
+After the paper was published by Google, each of the eight authors left the company to join other companies or to found startups.

+Background

+The authors of the paper are Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan Gomez, Łukasz Kaiser, and Illia Polosukhin.
+All eight authors were "equal contributors" to the paper; the listed order was randomized (according to the paper itself).
+After the paper, each of the authors left Google to join other companies or to found startups.

 The paper's title is a reference to the song "All You Need Is Love" by the Beatles.
 The name "Transformer" was picked because Jakob Uszkoreit, one of the paper's authors, liked the sound of that word.
 An early design document was titled "Transformers: Iterative Self-Attention and Processing for Various Tasks", and included an illustration of six characters from the Transformers franchise.
 The team was named Team Transformer.

-Some early examples that the team tried their Transformer architecture on included English-to-German translation, generating Wikipedia articles on "The Transformer", and parsing.
-These convinced the team that the Transformer is a general purpose language model, and not just good for translation.

-As of 2025, the paper has been cited more than 173,000 times, placing it among the top ten most-cited papers of the 21st century.

-Authors

-The authors of the paper are: Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan Gomez, Łukasz Kaiser, and Illia Polosukhin.
-All eight authors were "equal contributors" to the paper; the listed order was randomized.
-The Wired article highlights the group's diversity:

-Six of the eight authors were born outside the United States; the other two are children of two green-card-carrying Germans who were temporarily in California and a first-generation American whose family had fled persecution, respectively.

-After the paper, each of the authors left Google to join other companies or to found startups.
-Several of them expressed feelings of being unable to innovate and expand the Transformer in a direction they want, if they had stayed at Google.

 Methods discussed and introduced

-The paper is most well known for the introduction of the Transformer architecture, which forms the underlying architecture for most forms of modern large language models (LLMs).
-A key reason for why the architecture is preferred by most modern LLMs is the parallelizability of the architecture over its predecessors.
-This ensures that the operations necessary for training can be accelerated on a GPU allowing both faster training times and models of bigger sizes to be trained.
+The paper is best known for introducing the Transformer architecture, which underlies most modern large language models (LLMs).
+A key reason why the architecture is preferred by most modern LLMs is the parallelizability of the architecture over its predecessors.
+This ensures that the operations necessary for training can be accelerated on a GPU, allowing both faster training times and models of bigger sizes to be trained.

-The following mechanisms were introduced by the paper as part of the development of the transformer architecture.
+The paper introduced the following mechanisms as part of the development of the transformer architecture.